 AI helps businesses to increase automation, optimize logistics, streamline workflow, improve customer support management, and more.
-It also has the potential to effects our day-to-day life like how we live, work and plays but it is in the early stages.
+It also has the potential to effects our day-to-day life like how we live, work, and play but it is in the early stages.

 With the increasing adoption rate of AI technology across the companies to boost their business, the demand for workers with AI skills is growing consistently over the last three years.
 Experts predict that this adoption will lead to eliminating around 1.8 million jobs by 2020.
 However, on the other side, AI will create about 2.3 million new jobs by 2020.

-The new jobs will fall into categories of programming, development, testing, support and maintenance and more.
+The new jobs will fall into categories of programming, development, testing, support and maintenance, and more.
 Artificial Intelligence architect is one such position, and it is going be a competitor for data scientists for the high-demand professions.
-In case you didn’t know, the average salary of AI programmer $100,000 – $150,000 whereas AI engineer around $ 171,715.
+In case you didn’t know, the average salary of an AI programmer $100,000 – $150,000 whereas an AI engineer around $ 171,715.